 PBJ reporting was voluntary as of 2015 and became mandatory for all long-term care facilities as of 2016.
 In this article, we break down the basics of PBJ reporting and how you can ensure your facility remains compliant with the ACA.

 With a PBJ, it is easy to see how well-staffed or under-staffed a facility is.
 The journal also provides insight into the turnover rate of a facility.
 Usually, the higher the turnover rate, the lower the quality of care residents receive, as there is limited consistency.
 Facilities that have long-tenured staff and lower rates of turnover typically earn higher rankings and provide higher-quality care.
-This is just one of the many reasons it's important to give your staff the flexibility and tools they need to feel committed to your organization and increase your ability to retain your best employees.
+With the right PBJ, you can even predict your capability of reaching a five-star rating.
+This is just one of the many reasons it’s important to give your staff the flexibility and tools they need to feel committed to your organization and increase your ability to retain your best employees.